Alfredo Vasconcelos

 Alfredo Vasconcelos is a city in the south of the Brazilian state of Minas Gerais.
 In 2020 its population was estimated to be 6,981 in a total area of 130.8 km2.
 It belongs to the Barbacena IBGE statistical microregion.
 It lies just north of Barbacena on the important BR-040 highway, which links Brasília to Rio de Janeiro.

-The city was founded on January 1, 1993.